ebadi/sim2ml/README.md

 ![](logos/highway0.png)
 ![](logos/highway1.png)

-Highway and country road scenes, Åkareplatsen resecentrum and its 3D model in BERGE simulator
+Highway and country road scenes, Åkareplatsen resecentrum and its 3D model in BERGE simulator.

 ## Dataset
 A scenario is defined by  `scenario.JSON` and new scenarios are defined by mutating this basic scenario using noise vector `scenario_{NUM}.vec.json`.
 We can run the simulator `scenarioCount` times (`NUM` < `scenarioCount`) to collect more and more data.